uranusjr/molt/design/lock-file.md

 # The Lock File

-The structure of the lock file is defined in the accompanying JSON schema file, located in <../python/molt/locks.schema.json>.
+The structure of the lock file is defined in the accompanying [JSON schema] file.

+[JSON schema]: ../python/molt/locks.schema.json

 ## Design